suhasadla/CMR/README.md

 # CMR
-CMR Institute of Technology LOcated in Hyderabad
+CMR Institute of Technology Located in Hyderabad